Wells, Texas: Education

 Lack of transportation forced most children to walk to school, so for that reason small schoolhouses were scattered at five-mile (8 km) intervals throughout Cherokee county.
-About 50 of these schoolhouses existed in the county in the 1870s.
+Approximately 50 of these schoolhouses existed in the county in the 1870s.
 These schools were usually located in a church or a one-room building.
 Many of these small community schools sprang up near saw mills and other operations.
 The earliest schools in the Wells vicinity were at Shook's Bluff, Mt.
 Hope, Pleasant Hill, Damascus, Forest and Sweet Union communities.
 In 1884, boundaries were redrawn and 69 new school districts were formed in Cherokee County.

 The Shook's Bluff school, located near Shook's Bluff Cemetery, was operating in 1861.
 It was a crude, one-room, unpainted building.
 By 1920 people began to move away from the Neches River communities and closer to Wells, so the Shook's Bluff school was relocated two miles (3 km) west of Wells.
 Three teachers employed at that school were Vinnie Solley, Nora McClain, and Effie Wesley.
 Shook's Bluff school finally consolidated with Wells school in 1928.

 Forest School was established in 1888 in the Forest Baptist Church, and later occupied a separate building on a lot donated by J. S. Derrough, Jeff Latham, and Hugh Henry.
 In 1922, Forest School consolidated with the Wildhurst School from the Chronister Lumber Company Camp and a new building was built on the old Jim Hogg Highway north of the Baptist Church in Forest.
 The new building housed the elementary and three unaccredited high school grades.
 Forest School consolidated with Wells ISD in 1949.

 There were two Mt.
 Hope Methodist church schools.
 The first school was established in 1875 and the first teachers were H.S.P.
 Espie and John Clifford.
 The other Mt.
 Hope school consisted of a single 20 x 20 room and all grades were taught by one teacher.
 Classes were held for three months in the winter and during two summer sessions.
 Nathan Fulton, the first teacher, was paid $40 a month for his services.
 Other teachers were Jasper Starling, Asilee Hyde, Charlie Bowden, Quarles McClure, and George B. Terrell.